 When the muscles in the penis contract to stop the inflow of blood and open outflow channels, erection is reversed.

 The system is a marvel (or accident waiting to happen, depending on how you look at it) of thoughts, feelings, muscles, nerves, and blood interacting in just the right way.

 Bring another person into it and the complexity is mind boggling.
-That it works so well as often and as long as it does is probably more amazing than that it doesn't always work.
+Indeed, that it works so well so often for so long.

 Anyway, right now the list includes

 HINT: Did you know that the nerves that control erection are different from the nerves that that are involved in feeling and orgasm?
 Think creatively here.

 Earlier I suggested that you consider ED to be the inability to get and/or keep an erection that will do what you want it to do.
 That depends on what you want it to do.
 Oh, the medical sorts will still define the system as dysfunctional, but after we leave their office we still have a life to live and get something out of.

 Mick Jagger had this one bang on when he said that you can't always get what you want, but if you try sometimes you can get what you need.
 Who knows?
 Maybe he was having a bout of erectile dysfunction at the time.

 Is calling erectile dysfunction "relationship challenge" cruel, the understatement of the century, blind optimism, or just plain pragmatism?

 Maybe it is a bit of all four, but what choice do you have?